cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 (see {{validation}});

-- transcript2 includes the concatenation of the values credential_request, nonceU, info1*, IdU*, epkU, credential_response,
+- transcript2 includes the concatenation of the values credential_request, nonceU, info1*, idU*, epkU, credential_response,
 nonceS, info2*, epkS, Einfo2*;

 - transcript3 includes the concatenation of all elements in transcript2